Zonotopal algebra and forward exchange matroids: Preliminaries

 \end{Theorem}

-De Boor and Ron give a method to select a basis from $\Pi(S)$ in \cite{deBoor-Ron-computational-1992} (see also \cite[Chapter II]{BoxSplineBook} for a summary).
+De Boor and Ron gave a method to select a basis from $\Pi(S)$ in \cite{deBoor-Ron-computational-1992} (see \cite[Chapter II]{BoxSplineBook} for a summary).
 Their construction depends on the choice of the vector $c$, an ordering of the bases and an ordering of $\N^r$ while our construction only depends on the order on $X$.

 \begin{Example} This is a continuation of Example~\ref{Example:MatrixBases}. \\

 \end{Example}